AbinashBishoyi/zegoggl.es/_posts/2011-06-05-scala-on-android-revisited.markdown

       Token(AccountManager.get(this).getPassword(a)))
   }

-  class MyActivity exends Activity with TokenHolder { ... }
+  class MyActivity extends Activity with TokenHolder { ... }
   </code>
 </pre>